Print This Page

 - Lacebugs on azaleas, sycamores: Spray garlic-pepper tea or horticultural oil or one the mound drench products.

 - Mosquitoes: Mist or spray plant oil products and apply dry or granulated garlic to site and potted plants.
+Use Summit Mosquito products in wet areas.
 Treat skin and/or clothes with diluted vanilla or one of the non-DEET repellents.

 - Bacterial and viral diseases: Spray 3 percent hydrogen peroxide added to Garrett Juice at 16 oz. per gallon.